Gutted but 'valiant', Notre-Dame still stands

 The cathedral is owned by the state and has been at the centre of a years-long row between the nation and the Paris archdiocese over who should finance restoration work to collapsed balustrades, crumbling gargoyles and cracked facades.

-Within 24 hours, companies and local authorities had pledged more than 700 billion euros to rebuild it, including 500 million from the three billionaire families that own France’s giant luxury goods empires: Kering, LVMH and L’Oreal.
+Within 24 hours, companies and local authorities had pledged more than 700 million euros to rebuild it, including 500 million from the three billionaire families that own France’s giant luxury goods empires: Kering, LVMH and L’Oreal.

 It was too early to estimate the cost of the damage, said the heritage charity Fondation du Patrimoine.